Dalvik: Definition, Examples

 Definition

-Dalvik is a discontinued process virtual machine (VM) in Google’s Android operating system that executed applications written for Android.
-Named after a fishing village in Iceland, it served as Google’s primary mobile operating system until Android version 4.4, when it was replaced by Android Runtime (ART).
+Dalvik is a discontinued process virtual machine (VM) in Google’s Android operating system that executes applications written for Android.
+Named after a fishing village in Iceland, it served as Google’s primary mobile operating system until Android version 4.4, which was replaced by Android Runtime (ART).
 It facilitated the execution of multiple virtual machines by consuming less memory, which made it particularly beneficial for devices with limited memory and processing power.

 Phonetic